SymfonyCasts/solid/sfcasts/staging-environments.md

 Blackfire build in our environment.

-*Technically*, on the staging server, the Blackfire extension is already enabled *add* it's set up to use the Server Id and token from our production Blackfire environment.
-But, as we talked about in the last chapter, I don't want to mix my production builds with staging builds.
+*Technically*, on the staging server, the Blackfire extension is already enabled *and* it's set up to use the Server Id and token from our *production* Blackfire environment.
+But, as we talked about in the last chapter, I don't want to mix my production builds with builds from staging servers.

 ## Creating a new Blackfire Environment